-Goal #1: Find space that is better suited for the dean, CalWORKs and ASO, SAC, and Student Clubs
+Goal #1: Find space that is better suited for the dean, CalWORKs, ASO, SAC, and Student Clubs

 Objective: To allow each area to function in an environment more conducive to their programs.
-To provide the dean with a safe location that is not where money is kept.

-Time Frame: within the next three years
+To provide the dean with a location that is separate from where money is kept and so that students won't have to pass behind the CalWORKs office to reach the dean.
+Time Frame: within the next three years.

-Justification: Space is a significant issue for Student Development and Services.
+Justification: Space is a significant issue for Student Development and Services dean.
 The shared space with CalWORKs is difficult to work in and the space shared with ASO and SAC is very small.
 Over 22 people use that space on a daily basis.
 The issue of the dean's office being behind the counter where money is kept is a safety issue that creates concerns for the dean when meeting with students.

-Goal #2: Obtain additional fiscal support for ASO
+Goal #2: Obtain additional fiscal support for ASO, SAC & Student Clubs

-Objective: for ASO to have sustainable funding to support student activities
+Objective: for Student Development and College Activities to have sustainable funding to support ASO, student activities, and clubs